Over the Garden Wall: Music

 Various melodies and songs based on pre-1950s music are heard throughout the series.
 Elijah Wood, the voice actor for Wirt, has said that "if this show were a record, it would be played on a phonograph".
 Songs from the series include "Into the Unknown", its title song, composed by Patrick McHale and sung by Jack Jones; "A Courting Song", composed by the Petrojvic Blasting Company and performed by Frank Fairfield; and "Come Wayward Souls", sung by Samuel Ramey as the Beast.

 The majority of the series' songs have been officially uploaded to YouTube.
 The 32-track album was released in the form of a 180-gram vinyl record by Mondo at San Diego Comic-Con in July 2016.
 During September 2015, an audio cassette tape titled "For Sara", based on the cassette tape labelled with the same name seen in the series, was released by Mondo, featuring poetry from Wirt (Wood) and songs featured in the tape produced by The Blasting Company.

 Home media

 Over the Garden Wall (with the short film Tome of the Unknown) was released on DVD in Australia by Madman Entertainment on July 8, 2015, and by Warner Home Video in the United States on September 8, 2015.
 The DVD features all ten episodes of the show, commentaries, the original pilot, alternate title cards, and deleted animatics.
 Other extras on the DVD include a "Composer's Cut," an option wherein a viewer can watch the show with only the visuals and the background music; and the mini-documentary Behind Over the Garden Wall.

 On April 6, 2016, Madman Entertainment released the miniseries on Blu-ray in Australia and New Zealand with the same bonus content as the DVD release.
 On March 2, 2020, Manga Entertainment released it in the UK on Blu-ray and DVD.
+On April 7, 2026, Warner Bros.
+Home Entertainment released the miniseries on Blu-ray in North America with the same bonus content as the DVD release.